TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 |img-47|

-Notice that for each field (“Header”) you find a counterpart for the available languages (“Header (vDA)”).
+Notice that for each field ("Header") you find a counterpart for the available languages ("Header (vDA)").

-The code indicating the language (“vDA”) is a “v” + language ISO code.
+The code indicating the language ("vDA") is a "v" + language ISO code.

-Notice that the field “Url (vDA)” for the second link is blank.
-When this is the case the value from the “Url” field (default value) is inherited.
+Notice that the field "Url (vDA)" for the second link is blank.
+When this is the case the value from the "Url" field (default value) is inherited.
 This can be useful for such as URLs which doesn't change between languages - or might just change in which case you can optionally supply them!